Lecture + Exercise

 The participants should have attended at least in one other course for AI and ML in the past.

-- Methods for solving combinatorial problems
+- Algorithm design for solving combinatorial problems and machine learning

 - Empirical evaluation of algorithms